jara001/f1tenth-rules/rules.md

 1. The first car that completes 10 laps wins.
 2. There will be a total of three referees.
 3. One referee will be assigned to each car that is solely responsible to count laps.
 The third referee is tasked with enforcing penalties and rule violations.

+## 3. Virtual (simulation) competition
+### 3.1 General

+1. The virtual competition will be completely done in an simulation environment only and no hardware is involved.

+2. This simulation environment is based on the [AutoDrive Ecosystem](https://autodrive-ecosystem.github.io/).
+The F1TENTH virtual competition will be complete done in this environment only and teams need to submit their code in time to this platform.

+3. The virtual competition will comprise two parts – *Time Trials* and *2 Vehicle Head-to-Head* race.
+Every participant must pass the Time Trials and will be automatically registered to both races.

+4. F1TENTH reserves the right to reject any submission that we deem illegal due to circumstances such as exploiting the simulation environment.
+Therefore their source code submission will be examined by the race stuarts after the race.

+5. The map used for all the races (Time Trials, Head-to-Head) will be the same.
+In the Time Trials this map will have added obstacles for the obstacle avoidance task.

+6. All details will be posted on the official page for the virtual competition [here](https://autodrive-ecosystem.github.io/competitions/f1tenth-sim-racing-iros-2024/).